iDevam/Sorting-algorithms/README.md

 Comparison of the following algorithms:
 - bubblesort
 - quicksort
+- heapsort

 Still to come:
-- merge, insertion, selection, heap
+- merge, insertion, selection